browserengineering/book/book/animations.md

-put the combined result with all the opacities applied, or the first applied but not yet the second?^[We'll cover another complication---overlap testing---later in the chapter; see also the Go Further block at the end of this section for adidtional discussion of even more complications.]
+put the combined result with all the opacities applied, or the first applied but not yet the second?^[We'll cover another complication---overlap testing---later in the chapter; see also the Go Further block at the end of this section for discussion of even more complications.]

 To handle all this complexity, let's break the problem down into two
 pieces: *compositing* the display list into a linear list of `skia.Surface`s,